Below are the descriptions, procedures, and deadlines for our Section Awards. If you have questions, please contact the

 Marvin E. Olsen Student Paper Award

 The Marvin E. Olsen Student Paper Award recognizes outstanding papers presented by graduate students at the annual American Sociological meetings.
 In addition to recognition, recipients will receive a modest monetary award to help defray expenses associated with attending the ASA meetings.
 Nominees are limited to graduate students who are giving presentations at the year’s annual meetings.
 All members of the Section are invited to submit nominations for the award, together with supporting documentation.
 All members, including potential recipients, are encouraged to submit nominations.
 (The paper can be presented at any session or roundtable at ASA).
 The deadline for submitting papers is March 1, 2015.
 For more information, contact the chair of the award committee, Rachael Shwom-Evelich at email@example.com.

 Allan Schnaiberg Outstanding Publication Award

 The Allan Schnaiberg Outstanding Publication Award is given for publications of special noteworthiness in the field of environmental sociology.
 It is given in alternate years for either (a) a book in even years or (b) a single article in odd years.
-This year the committee will consider books published within the period, January 1, 2012, through December 31, 2014.
-All members of the Section are encouraged to submit nominations; self-nominations are welcome.
-To nominate an article, please send a PDF copy along with a nomination letter by March 1, 2015. to Rachael Shwom-Evelich at firstname.lastname@example.org.
+This year the committee will consider books published within the period, January 1, 2013, through December 31, 2015.
+All members of the ASA and the ETS Section are encouraged to submit nominations; self-nominations are welcome.
+To nominate a book, please send a copy of the book along with a nomination letter to each member of the Schnaiberg Award Committee by March 1, 2016.
+The awards committee consists of: Elaine Draper, Ph.D., J.D., 1031 25th Street, Santa Monica, CA 90403; Michael A. Long, PhD, Department of Social Sciences, Northumbria University, Newcastle upon Tyne, UK; Tarique Niazi, Ph.D., Department of Sociology, HH622 Hibbard Hall, University of Wisconsin, 105 Garfield Avenue, Eau Claire, WI 54701; and Rachael Shwom, Ph.D., 14 Valley Street, Highlands, NJ 07732 .

 Fred Buttel Distinguished Contribution Award